unique-clan/unique-kit/README.md

 The rest of this guide does not require root and can either be performed by the server owner or by us.

-Clone the following repositories into the user's home directory (ask us for an access token):
+Clone the following repositories into the user's home directory:

 ```
 git clone https://github.com/unique-clan/unique-kit.git